Remember when you were a child and wanted to fly?

 Teams who will fly the flight demonstration unmanned with a dummy instead of a human operator must show that the dummy is not structurally or mechanically integral to the device (beyond the level that a human operator would be) by removing the dummy and exhibiting the operator interface using a human operator.

-The scoring parameter for size is the maximum single dimensions in any direction between two planes, measured in feet.
+The scoring parameter for size is the maximum single dimension in any direction between two planes, measured in feet.

 The operator is not included.